 Discover new ways of living, thinking and studying, get to know a foreign culture, gain experience and broaden your horizons – studying abroad is an exciting option and an investment in your professional future.

-- Student exchanges will continue to take place under the condition that all of the regulations issued by our Executive Board, the Swiss authorities and the local authorities in the countries of our partner universities are observed.
+Student exchanges take place as usual, under the condition that all of the regulations issued by the ZHAW, the Swiss authorities and the local authorities in the countries of our partner universities are observed.

 - Important for students who do an exchange within the Swiss-European Mobility Programme (SEMP) partly or completely online from their home country: Register with the IRO of your ZHAW School and inform them about the plans for your mobility semester.
 There could be ramifications for your SEMP grant if you do your mobility semester virtually from your home country or discontinue it part-way through.

-The circumstances of the pandemic can change quickly, so the guidelines and requirements from the authorities and the Executive board might be modified at short notice.
-We therefore ask you to check this website regularly.
+The circumstances can change quickly, so the guidelines and requirements from the authorities and the ZHAW might be modified at short notice.
+We therefore ask you to regularly consult the information on this website.